xiaoiver/infinite-canvas-tutorial/packages/site/docs/zh/guide/lesson-017.md

 -   [I was wrong.
 CRDTs are the future]
 -   [5000x faster CRDTs: An Adventure in Optimization]
 -   [TipTap offline support]
+-   [An Interactive Intro to CRDTs]
+-   [Building a Collaborative Pixel Art Editor with CRDTs]
+-   [Making CRDTs 98% More Efficient]

 [Movable tree CRDTs and Loro's implementation](https://news.ycombinator.com/item?id=41099901) [CRDTs: The Hard Parts](https://www.youtube.com/watch?v=x7drE24geUw)